-Cutadapt supports demultiplexing, which means that reads are written to different output files depending on which adapter was found in them.
+Cutadapt supports demultiplexing: That is, reads can be written to different output files depending on which adapter was found in them.
 To use this, include the string {name} in the name of the output file and give each adapter a name.
 The path is then interpreted as a template and each trimmed read is written to the path in which {name} is replaced with the name of the adapter that was found in the read.
 Reads in which no adapter was found will be written to a file in which {name} is replaced with unknown.